char0n/vladimirgorej.com/_posts/2017-02-05-function-currying-with-default-params-in-javascript.md

 ## Update (18.03.2017)

 It seems there is a more elegant solution to this problem, conceived by Kyle Simpson.
-Using the FPO library, your code can look like this:
+Using the <a href="http://github.com/getify/fpo" target="_blank" rel="noopener noreferrer">FPO</a> library, your code can look like this:

 {% highlight javascript linenos %}
 function foo(x, y = 2, z) {